citizen-science-association/ppsr-core/docs/dataset.md

 <tr>
 <td>activity</td>
 <td>datasetMetadataSchema</td>
-<td>The datasetMetadataSchema (DDM) describes the metadata pertaining to the specific observationalDataSchema selected and it&#39;s associated data.
+<td>The datasetMetadataSchema (DMM) describes the metadata pertaining to the specific observationalDataSchema selected and it&#39;s associated data.
 There is a 1:1 relationship between the datasetMetadataSchema and the observationalDataSchema.
 The datasetMetadataSchema is consistent for all classes of observationalDataDomains.
 This is a class object.</td>
 <td>Class</td>
 <td>Mandatory</td>
 <td>1:1</td>